mr-torgue/mmcabby/README.md

 5) Select latest release version (v1.0.1).
 NOTE: sometimes the version is not displayed.
 Just type the mmcabby version(v1.0.1) and press enter.
 6) Restart MineMeld: service minemeld restart OR for docker: docker restart minemeld
 # Usage/tutorial
 mmcabby comes with 1 new prototype which can be used to create more prototypes.
 Go to minemeld->config.
 Click "browse prototypes", the symbol in the lower left corner.
 Search for the prototype myphishtank and click it.
-It shows this:

 Click on new to create a new prototype.
 For example if you want to get the abuse.ch collection from hail a taxii:
 * click create